Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Act_Destroy` Destroys an object.
     1. `STRING|Activator` Object by name or label to destroy.
     1. `[Explode|Silent] :Silent` Whether to explode the object or despawn it.
 Explosion does *not* trigger the death fuse.

-- `Act_EndMission` No values.
-Ends the mission and cleans up all spawned objects, waypoints, and music.
-This must be called to allow the mission to be re-started.
-Admin command `stop_mission` does the same.

 - `Act_Ethercomm` Sends communication from no specific source to others.
 A sender without proper space costume will not display a comms window.
     1. `STRING` The name of this comm.
 Referred to by `Cnd_CommComplete`.